ssokurenko/great-web-colors/README.md

-# Collection of great colors for web sits and apps: [colors.html5space.org](http://colors.html5space.org/)
+# Collection of great colors for web sits and apps

 ## Installation